lorenzo-stoakes/linux-mm-notes/README.md

-**IMPORTANT**: This repository is deprecated in favour of a new project to write a book about the mm subsystem - I will be developing it (over a long period!) see my homepage [ljs.io](https://ljs.io) for updates.
+**IMPORTANT**: This repository is deprecated in favour of a new project to write a book about the mm subsystem - I will be developing it (over a long period!) see [linuxmemory.org](https://linuxmemory.org) for updates.
 This will supercede this project and all future efforts to finally write something comprehensive will be made over there.

 ## Contents